Bar Harbor Attractions

 Located just a short walk from our downtown Bar Harbor hotel, Coastal Kayaking Tours offers a variety of guided sea kayaking tours that depart daily from June through mid-October.
 Watch for seals, eagles and porpoise while enjoying breathtaking vistas of Acadia National Park and historical Bar Harbor as you kayak along the rocky, tree-lined coast of Mount Desert Island.
 Sea kayaking tours are also available to the smaller Porcupine Islands, which are primarily owned by the park, and offer a glimpse into the region’s abundant wildlife and stunning natural beauty.
 Half-day, full-day, and sunset kayaking tours are available.
 Reservations are highly recommended, call 207.288.9605 for more information.

 Bar Harbor, Maine's Famous Lighthouses

 Maine is known far and wide for its famous lighthouses, and Bar Harbor is no exception.
-The Bass Harbor Head Light is a fully operational lighthouse guards the southern entrance of Blue Hill Bay and Bass Harbor and is listed on the National Historic Register.
-Today, the U.S. Coast Guard mans the station, and visitors are allowed to tour the lighthouse grounds at Bass Harbor Head, but not the lighthouse itself.
+The Bass Harbor Head Light is a fully operational lighthouse that is listed on the National Historic Register and guards the southern entrance of Blue Hill Bay and Bass Harbor.
+Today, the U.S. Coast Guard mans the station, and visitors can tour the lighthouse grounds at Bass Harbor Head, but not the lighthouse itself.